Howea forsteriana

 The species is considered vulnerable by the World Conservation Union.
-It is cultivated on Lord Howe Island by collecting wild seeds and germinating them for export worldwide as an ornamental garden or house plant.
+It is cultivated on Lord Howe Island by collecting wild seeds and germinating them for export worldwide as an ornamental garden or houseplant.
 The trade in the seeds and seedlings is tightly regulated.
 This plant has gained the Royal Horticultural Society's Award of Garden Merit.

 History

 Howea forsteriana gained great popularity as a houseplant in Europe and the United States during the Victorian era, at a time when exotic palms and other plants were avidly collected in England and elsewhere.
-The Kentia became the quintessential 'parlor palm' beginning in the 1870s, when seed exports from Lord Howe Island first started.
+The Kentia became the quintessential 'parlour palm' beginning in the 1870s, when seed exports from Lord Howe Island first started.
 In part this was because the plant thrived in interiors where low light, low humidity, poor air quality and cool temperatures made palms otherwise impossible to grow.
+One of the earliest growers were the De Clerc family in Belgium, who remained one of the dominant growers of the palm in Europe for the next century.

-By 1885 the palm had achieved preeminence in Britain, where the Journal of Horticulture commented that: "These Kentias are in greater demand than almost any other palm on account of their great beauty and enduring properties."
+By 1885 the palm had achieved preeminence in Britain, where the Journal of Horticulture commented that: "These Kentias are in greater demand than almost any other palm on account of their great beauty and enduring properties".
 Another reason for their popularity is attributable to Queen Victoria, who cultivated them in all of her homes and left instructions for Kentia palms to be placed around her coffin while she lay in state.
 The association with royalty and the fact that Kentias were quite expensive to buy gave those who could furnish their homes with them a certain prestige.

 The Palm Courts which became popular in Edwardian hotels like those of The Ritz Hotel in London or the Plaza Hotel in New York all featured Kentia palms, aesthetically pleasing because of their architectural, drooping fronds and the great height they reach at maturity.
 They continue to be used in such contexts, being a plant of choice for modern hotel lobbies, casinos, and shopping malls.
-One of the first class facilities of R.M.S Titanic, such as the Verandah Café (a palm court), had featured a number of potted Kentia palms.
+One of the first class facilities of RMS Titanic, such as the Verandah Café (a palm court), had featured a number of potted Kentia palms.

+During the Edwardian era, around 4 million seeds were harvested annually on Lord Howe Island to satisfy the market for Kentias.
+In 1912, a Judicial Royal Commission was formed in Australia to investigate the cultivation and marketing of the palm on the island.
+At the beginning of the 21st century, production of Kentia palm seeds globally stood at between 30 and 40 million.